-In Photography, students engage with a range of visual language techniques.
+Students engage with a range of visual language techniques.
 Students use photography, primarily, to create products using a range of techniques and strategies to express their ideas to others.
 The practical nature of the course encourages students to develop their creativity and explore ways to express their understanding of the world we live in.